mesonbuild/wrapdb/readme.txt

-This repository contains the Meson build definitions for Box2D.
+This repository contains a Meson build definition for project box2d.

-For more info see http://mesonbuild.com.
+For more information please see http://mesonbuild.com.